How to Map Siemens S7 Tags to OPC UA: A Production-Grade Implementation Guide

 def map_s7_quality_to_opcua(plc_status: int) -> ua.StatusCode:

-if plc_status & 0x01: # Hardware fault bit
+if plc_status & 0x01: # hardware fault bit

 return ua.StatusCode(ua.StatusCodes.BadDeviceFailure)

-elif plc_status & 0x02: # Stale/hold bit
+if plc_status & 0x02: # stale / hold bit

 return ua.StatusCode(ua.StatusCodes.UncertainLastUsableValue)